Ravend-Biacala/CASE/2nd_year/software_testing/notes.md

 * Program control flow.
 Each branch is shown as a separate path and loops are shown by arrows looping back to the loop condition node The control flowgraph is a graphical representation of a program’s control structure.
    * control flow or flow of control is the order function calls, instructions, and statements are executed or evaluated when a program is running.
    * static-code-analysis technique for determining the control flow of a program

+ <h3 align="center"> Unit Testing </h3>

+* Debugging is the programmer activity that identifies the cause of a defect, repairs the code and checks that the defect has been fixed correctly
+* debugging is not testing, it is a tool used by developers to investigate suspected defects.
+Debuggers are tools used by developers to investigate this particular type of defect.
+* The debugger is a program that enables developers to step through their code one line at a time in the same order that they are executed.

+Q1.
+Clearly outline the role of a debugger, describing 6 distinct features that are supported in the IDLE debugger.
+* Go - Executes the rest of the code as normal, or until it reaches a break point (we discuss break points later.)
+* Step - Step one instruction.
+If the line contains a function call, the debugger will step into the function.
+* Over - Step one instruction.
+If the line is a function call, the debugger won’t step into the function, but instead step over the call.
+* Out - Keeps stepping over lines of code until the debugger leaves the function it was in when Out was clicked.
+This steps out of the function.
+* Quit - Immediately terminates the program.
+* breakpoint - prevents stepping through unecessary code. if we know which area the problem is ocurring, we can ignore all problems leading up to the problem area through the use of breakpoints.

+Q2.
+In your opinion, should unit testing be implemented by all industry-based programmers and for all code?
+Justify your response with clear reasoning.

+Q3.
+In your own words, describe PyUnit including an explanation of why it is important for software testing.

+ <h3 align="center"> Defect Severity & Priority </h3>